 Isn’t summer break great?
-It’s a great time to pull out the sprinkler, blow bubbles, and send the kids outside to play.
+When there are tons of free things to do, it’s even better!
+So, pull out the sprinkler, blow bubbles, and send the kids outside to play.
 But, what do you do when you’ve already exhausted your go-to summer fun list and perhaps your budget at the same time?
-Fortunately, in Greenville we have tons of options for families looking for cheap fun.
+Fortunately, free things to do in Greenville, SC are abundant, and we also have tons of options for families looking for cheap fun.
 In fact, here is our list of 30+ Free (or Cheap) Things to Do This Summer.

 P.S.
 Our definition of “cheap” is approximately $5 or less per person.
 For fun activities that cost more but are still fun, see our calendar.

 Love our content?
 Get it delivered right to your inbox twice a week with our free newsletter!
 Sign up here.

 This list may contain unpaid mentions of Kidding Around Greenville sponsors.

 The Top 5 Free Things to Do in Greenville This Summer

 Your kids can bowl free all summer long with the Kids Bowl Free program.